Five reasons to see 'My Neighbour Totoro' in the West End

 In recent years, the West End’s housed gripping adaptations of landmark films: Life of Pi, Network, and the Harry Potter play, Harry Potter and the Cursed Child.
 My Neighbour Totoro continues the trend, elevating the Studio Ghibli animation into a sensory spectacular for the ages.

 But how?
 Firstly, we must look at Jim Henson’s Creature Shop.
 The special effects company worked on dozens of puppets used throughout the show.
-Combine Jim Henson’s world-class puppet design with Basil Twist’s natural choreography, and it’s no surprise that the show won the Best Entertainment or Comedy title.
+Combine Jim Henson’s world-class puppet design with Basil Twist’s natural choreography, and it’s no surprise that the show won the Best Entertainment or Comedy title at the Olivier Awards in 2023.

 Oppenheimer playwright Tom Morton-Smith also adapts Hayao Miyazaki's globally-beloved Studio Ghibli story.
 Our review said: "Tom Morton-Smith’s adaptation strikes a perfect balance of honouring Hayao Miyazaki’s creation and seeking a new theatrical language."
 Learn the power of theatre by seeing My Neighbour Totoro in London.